 3. Fit for the future: The new unitary will have a wider set of functions than any of the existing councils currently have so consideration needs to be given to how neighbourhood arrangements can meaningfully shape delivery and decisions about matters of community interest including regulatory functions e.g. planning.

+4. Fair and appropriate to the needs of local populations: Any future model should be designed around the needs of the communities it serves, ensuring fair and equitable access to services and outcomes for residents in every part of East Sussex.
+This means considering whether proposals are suitable and practical for the populations they are intended to serve, and for infrastructure in rural settlements, where factors such as limited public transport, travel distances and variable digital connectivity can affect residents' ability to access services and participate in local decision-making.
+This approach is consistent with the principle of "rural proofing" now embedded in national policy: the English Devolution and Community Empowerment Act 2026 includes rural, alongside coastal communities, as distinct areas of competence, enabling the appointment of a rural affairs commissioner and creating a duty to have regard to the needs of rural communities.
+Testing neighbourhood arrangements against these considerations from the outset will help ensure that no community is disadvantaged by virtue of its geography.

-4. Fairness: East Sussex has a mixture of sparsely populated rural areas, market towns and continuous urban development along the coastal strip, each of which comes with its own challenges and opportunities.
+East Sussex has a mixture of sparsely populated rural areas, market towns and continuous urban development along the coastal strip, each of which comes with its own challenges and opportunities.
 As a result, it may be that there would be value in allowing some variation in the structures that are set up, but there would at the same time need to be transparency and consistency in how these bodies are able to interact with the new unitary and the level of influence they are offered.

 5. Collaborative leadership: Many public service outcomes are not delivered by local government alone and rely on partnerships with other public sector organisations, some of which (health and police in particular) are considering their own service footprints at neighbourhood or community level.
 While strict alignment of geographies may not be possible or desirable, it would be helpful to ensure there is some degree of coherence across East Sussex, which could be particularly critical to unlocking the potential of public service reform to improve outcomes and drive out costs.
 It is anticipated that the preferred models to maintain public accessibility and democratic accountability as well as find the appropriate balance between the two will be set out in the final proposal for LGR in East Sussex.
 These are intended to reflect fair representation ratios, investment in digital and in-person engagement tools, and options for embedding local accountability into the governance framework of the new authority.
 Together, these measures are designed to ensure that the new unitary council not only maintains but enhances its role as a trusted, responsive, and locally rooted institution one that reflects the diversity of East Sussex’s communities and empowers them to shape their future.